 The “Ganglands” is incredibly gripping and will keep you on the edge of your seat.
 The show takes you into the dark and dangerous world of organized crime in France, mainly in the Parisian suburbs known for their grittiness.

-The show spins around Sofiane, a young man who gets involved in the criminal world.
+The show centers on Sofiane, a young man who becomes involved in the criminal world.
 It studies the complicated relationships between family and criminal alliances.

 If you are a crime drama fan interested in the lesser-known side of Paris, watch it on Netflix.